-Given that I arrived at night at the Termini and left in the morning from Fiumicino two days later – technically I had just one full day to run through the eternal city on this trip (and yeah, right that includes the Vatican, but it’s a must-see!).
+Given that I arrived late at the Termini and left in the morning from Fiumicino a day after – technically, I only had just one full day to run through the eternal city on this trip (and yeah, right that includes the Vatican, but it’s a must-see!).

-You might ask – Is it absolutely undoable?
-As the historic Roman city is not big, I managed to go through the essentials on foot in 1 day – at least, that’s what I did… Again, I am not saying I recommended it, this is just to get as much as possible in a short time.
+You might ask – Is it at all doable?
+The historic Roman city is not big, I managed to go through the essentials on foot in 1 day – at least, that’s what I did – But again, I am not saying I recommended it, this is just for those who had a short time in Roma, and want to get as much as possible.

-Back to turning the mission impossible possible – the key is all about good planning and avoiding queues.
+Back to turning the “mission impossible” possible.
+The key is about good planning, preparations and avoiding the queues.
 The following is my crazy itinerary in case the same “one-day” situation dawn on you one day. 😛

 Piazza Barberini > Spanish Steps > Piazza del Popolo > Vatican Museum Guided tour (plus Sistine Chapel @ 10:30am)> Vatican Post Office > Saint Peter’s Square > Lunch